 The herald patch might be the only sign of this condition for up to 2 to 3 weeks.
 As the rash grows, however, smaller spots (called "daughter" spots) can appear across the torso and on the arms and legs.
 The spots look almost identical on both sides of the body.
 These small patches are usually oval shaped and often form a pattern on the back that looks like a Christmas tree.

 To diagnose pityriasis rosea, the doctor will examine your child's skin to look for the telltale signs of the rash.
 Sometimes doctors gently scrape off a few scales from the rash to examine under the microscope to rule out other possible causes, like ringworm or psoriasis.

 How Is Pityriasis Rosea Treated?

-Most cases of pityriasis rosea go away in 1 to 2 months without any treatment.
+Pityriasis rosea usually goes away in 1 to 2 months without any treatment.
 Some cases can be as short as 2 weeks, while others can last for 3 months or longer.
 Some kids can have dark spots on the skin even after the rash is gone and this may take more time to clear up.

 When pityriasis rosea does need treatment, it's usually just to control the itching.
-Over-the-counter itch creams or allergy syrups can help, and so can oatmeal baths.
+Over-the-counter itch creams or allergy medicine can help, and so can cool compresses and oatmeal baths.

-In some cases, just getting a moderate amount of sunlight can help improve the rash and the itching.
-If your child uses this form of therapy, make sure he or she is protected from sunburn, which can sometimes make a rash worse.
+In some cases, doctors recommend exposure to sunlight to help improve the rash and ease itching.
+If your child uses this form of therapy, make sure they're protected from sunburn, which can sometimes make a rash worse.